LinasNas/linasnas.github.io/_pages/about.md

 ---
 I am a second year PhD student at Stanford University, advised by Professor [Judith Fan](https://profiles.stanford.edu/judith-fan).

 My research focuses on the intersection of human and machine intelligence.
-I am particularly interested in the process of **experience-efficient reasoning** -- how intelligent systems can learn from minimal data or feedback from the outside world.
+I am particularly interested in **experience-efficient reasoning** -- how intelligent systems can quickly and continuously learn from minimal data or feedback from the outside world.

 Before Stanford, I earned a master's degree in statistical machine learning at the University of Oxford, working with [Jakob Foerster](https://www.jakobfoerster.com/), [Christian Schroeder de Witt](https://schroederdewitt.com/), and [Chris Summerfield](https://www.psy.ox.ac.uk/people/christopher-summerfield).
 I also spent a wonderful year at Harvard University, collaborating with [Sam Gershman](https://psychology.fas.harvard.edu/people/samuel-j-gershman) and [Fiery Cushman](https://cushmanlab.fas.harvard.edu/).